Breadcrumb

 Luteal (premenstrual) phase

 This phase starts on ovulation day, the day the egg is released from the egg follicle on the ovary.
-It can happen any time from Day 7 to Day 22 of a normal menstrual cycle.
-During ovulation, some women have less than a day of red spotting or lower pelvic pain or discomfort (mittelschmerz).
+It can happen anytime from day 7 to day 22 of a normal menstrual cycle.
+During ovulation, you may have less than a day of red spotting or lower pelvic pain or discomfort (mittelschmerz).
 These signs of ovulation are normal.

-- If the egg is not fertilized or does not implant, the endometrium begins to break down.
+- If the egg isn't fertilized or a fertilized egg doesn't implant, the endometrium starts to break down.

 After the teen years and before perimenopause in your 40s, your luteal phase is very predictable.
 It normally lasts 13 to 15 days, from ovulation until menstrual bleeding starts a new cycle.
 This 2-week period is also called the "premenstrual" period.